 A large impact on civilians has been a consistent trend of U.S. sanctions, strengthening the argument that they are not a humane means of applying political pressure, nor a humane alternative to traditional military action.
 For example, according to the Boston Review, it has been estimated that the deaths of over half a million children in Iraq in the 1990s were linked to the U.S sanctions that were imposed.
 As such, one thing is clear in regard to the imposition of the Caesar Sanctions in Syria- ordinary Syrian civilians will suffer.
 It is therefore largely inhumane for the United States to impose these sanctions, especially in the midst of a global pandemic.

 Going Forward: It’s Time to Rethink Sanctions

-There is little historic precedent to suggest that U.S sanctions will succeed in having any real impact on the Assad regime.
-However, there is extensive precedent that they will exacerbate the suffering of Syrian civilians, the very individuals that the sanctions have the pretext of protecting.
-As a result, it is imperative that the United States rethinks its approach to the Syrian conflict and ceases to utilise economic sanctions as a tool of first resort, due to their inevitable negative impact on Syria’s humanitarian situation.
-Instead, the application of economic sanctions should be reserved as a tool of absolute last resort, if any- which is not the way the U.S currently perceives them.
+There is little historical precedent to suggest that U.S. sanctions will succeed in having any real impact on the Assad regime.
+However, there is an extensive precedent that they will exacerbate the suffering of Syrian civilians, the very individuals that the sanctions have the pretext of protecting.
+As a result, it is imperative that the United States rethinks its approach to the Syrian conflict and ceases to utilize economic sanctions as a tool of first resort, due to their inevitable negative impact on Syria’s humanitarian situation.
+Instead, the application of economic sanctions should be reserved as a tool of absolute last resort, if any, which is not the way the U.S. currently perceives them.

 The Syrian Civil War cannot be solved without a political solution between parties to the conflict, which severe sanctions are unlikely to facilitate.
-The U.S should instead direct its focus to brokering peace talks between parties and encouraging ceasefires.
+The U.S. should instead direct its focus to broker peace talks between parties and encouraging ceasefires.
 If the nation truly wishes to protect the Syrian population as its discourse suggests, it is time for its foreign policy actions to reflect this.